Sarbeng/apartment_manager/documentation.md

         });
 ```

-#### The web.php
+### The web.php
-These three lines of code do most of the heavy lifting for us when it comes to email verification
+These three lines of code do most of the heavy lifting for us when it comes to email verification in our `web.php`
 ```
     //email verification route
 Route::get('/email/verify', [Register::class,'verifyNotice'])->middleware('auth')->name('verification.notice');